View the project at collapsinglines.ca

 This project’s title conjures imagery of lines in a state of collapse, indicating multiple ways of moving and seeing.
-The approach marks an intentional departure from the way Gallery 44 usually works – within the gallery context – a deviation from that which is spatially, temporally and logically linear.
-To navigate this, a horizontal layout is used in reference to lateral thinking, collaboration, and to espouse connections between that which is both geographically and conceptually disparate.
+Our approach marks an intentional departure from the way we usually work in the gallery context – a departure from that which is spatially, temporally and logically linear.
+To navigate this, we have employed a horizontal aesthetic to counter the hierarchical ways of thinking that have been foundational to the colonial legacies of linear perspective, our relationship to the land, and the internet as a platform.
+Each chapter compliments this premise by scrolling horizontally in reference to lateral thinking, collaboration, and to espouse connections between that which is both geographically and conceptually disparate.

-In the indeterminate space that many artist-run cultures inhabit, this project considers how can we leverage our networks to build conversations that are less reliant on singular, locative, physical containers.
-The digital nature of this publication allows us to extend our reach, regardless of situated geography, while accompanying site-specific programs put multiple locations in conversation with one another.
-This project was put in place to expand the networks between artist-run centres and their communities while considering the productivity, and new ways of seeing, that multiple perspectives offer.
+In the indeterminate space that many artist-run cultures inhabit, how can we leverage our networks to build conversations that are less reliant on singular, locative, physical containers?
+The digital nature of this publication allows us to extend our reach, regardless of situated geography, while accompanying site-specific programming puts multiple locations in conversation with one another.
+We hope this project will serve to expand the networks between artist-run centers and their communities while considering the productivity and equality of free fall.

 1 Hito Steyerl, “In Free Fall: A Thought Experiment on Vertical Perspective,” The Wretched of the Screen (Berlin: Sternberg Press, 2012), 13.

 4 Ibid, 28.